-- Google Chrome: To enable Chrome’s ‘Incognito Mode’ press Ctrl+Shift+N or select ‘New incognito window’ from the File menu.
+Google Chrome: To enable Chrome’s ‘Incognito Mode’ press Ctrl+Shift+N or select ‘New incognito window’ from the File menu.

-- Opera: To open a private window on Opera press Ctrl+Shift+N or choose ‘New Private Tab’ from the Tabs and Windows menu.
+Opera: To open a private window on Opera press Ctrl+Shift+N or choose ‘New Private Tab’ from the Tabs and Windows menu.

-- Internet Explorer: To enable Internet Explorer’s ‘InPrivate Browsing’ press Ctrl+Shift+P or select ‘InPrivate Browsing’ from the Tools menu.
+Microsoft Edge: To enable Microsoft Edge’s ‘InPrivate Browsing’ press Ctrl+Shift+P or select ‘New InPrivate Window' from the Settings menu.

-- Safari: To open a private browsing window on Safari press Command+Shift+N or select ‘New Private Window’ under the File menu.
+Safari: To open a private browsing window on Safari press Command+Shift+N or select ‘New Private Window’ under the File menu.

 The limitations of private browsers

-Private Browsing with a VPN
+Get total private browsing with a VPN

 How to download a VPN for private browsing

-If you want to browse the web privately and without restriction then check out ZenMate's VPN.
+If you want to browse the web privately and without restriction, then check out ZenMate's VPN.
 To download and setup your VPN is super easy:

 1. Download ZenMate VPN for your device